 Vermont is a beautiful state to visit, and many people are making the choice to actually go ahead and move there because of its beauty and all of the great things that you’re able to enjoy.

 But, before you start connecting with national moving companies and getting ready to go up there, you probably want to learn a bit about the state, first.
 Here’s a quick look at what you need to know about Vermont before making that big move.

 Vermont Doesn’t Have a Very Large Population

-Vermont has a population of less than 700,000 people, which makes it number 49 in terms of population in the United States.
-Because of that, you’re going to find that people are mostly scattered throughout the state, and that there aren’t a lot of large cities to go to.
+Vermont has a population of fewer than 700,000 people, which makes it number 49 in terms of population in the United States.
+Because of that, you’re going to find that people are mostly scattered throughout the state and that there aren’t a lot of large cities to go to.
 The largest city, Burlington, has about half of the state’s population.

 Vermont Winters Are Not Easy

 Since a majority of the state is incredibly mountainous, and the state is so far north, Vermont ends up getting slammed by snow on a regular basis.
 On average, they get around 72 inches of snow every single year.
 The state can start getting snow as early as late September, and they have gotten snow as late as May 31st.

 While those are the dates when you’re going to see snow flurries, you’re still going to get actual accumulation pretty quick.
 Consider investing in a generator and always have extra food and water on hand, just in case, during the winter months.

 If you don’t live in Burlington, then chances are, you live in a lake town.
 And, even if you live in Burlington, you’ve got a lovely lake (Lake Champlain) that you can go and visit.

 Towns like Whitingham, Bernard, Westmore, and Newport are all lovely lake towns, with small populations and tons of things that you can do and enjoy throughout the day and week.
 If you love the water (but not necessarily the ocean), then you’ll find that Vermont has lots of opportunities.